 The second photo was taken at one of the last Fangorn concerts.
-We all are a couple of years older, and the hair got shorter.
-And in the back you seem my Roland SB 100.
+We are all a couple of years older, and the hair got shorter.
+And in the back you see my Roland SB 100.

 A fun band, started by some of my school teachers.
 The band mainly covered good old rock songs, but there were a few original compositions written by band members as well.
 We toured several summers through Sweden, Bornholm, and France, financing the trips by playing wherever we liked it and where we got some money or a free stay.
 The tours were an incredible experience - lots of group dynamics with all those teachers.
 This photo shows our tour bus and the Michelin guide through France.
-(Yep, good old paper maps, cell phones came much later.)
+(Yep, good old paper maps, cell phones were not invented yet.)

 This photo shows a street music performance somewhere in France, perhaps Besacon, I do not recall.

 While studying in Braunschweig, I played in a band in Hannover (because the Fangorn drummer played in this band as well).
 I do not recall the name of this project anymore.
 I think we never had a gig… we just practiced until the group dynamics took over and we closed down the band.
 Well, the nights in Hannover were cool, the car rides back in the middle of the night to Braunschweig sometimes a bit dangerous.